-Dotan advises stakeholders at all business stages – from startups through their development and until all forms of exit events – including investments, M&A, sales, IPOs etc.; all while taking into consideration the business and commercial needs of his clients.
+Dotan counsels stakeholders throughout all business stages, from the formation of a company to all types of exits, including investments, M&A, sales, IPOs, etc. He is known for always taking into consideration the business and commercial needs of his clients.

-Dotan has been a member of the International Masters of Gaming Law Association since 2010.
+Dotan is a member of the International Masters of Gaming Law Association.

 Israel Bar Association, 1997

 News and updates - Dotan Baruch: